apache/skywalking/docs/en/setup/service-agent/java-agent/How-to-tolerate-exceptions.md

      `org.apache.skywalking.apm.agent.core.context.status.TestNamedMatchException`  | false |
      `org.apache.skywalking.apm.agent.core.context.status.TestHierarchyMatchException`  | false |

-## Annotated with an annotation
+## Use our annotation in the codes.
-If an exception annotated with the annotation called IgnoredException, the exception wouldn't be marked as error status when tracing.
+If an exception has the `@IgnoredException` annotation, the exception wouldn't be marked as error status when tracing.
 Because the annotation supports inheritance, also affects the subclasses.

 ### Dependency
 * Dependency the toolkit, such as using maven or gradle.
 Since 8.2.0.
 ```xml